wyndchyme/mc3ds-modern/docs/README.md

 ### UPDATING MODERNIZATION MEGAPACK WITH UNIVERSAL-UPDATER

 In the Minecraft 3DS Community Unistore, navigate to 'Customization Removal' and remove all mods intalled.
 Reinstall Modernization MegaPack by repeating steps 5-12 above.
-Note that the UniStore may take some time to add the latest version of Modernization MegaPack.
+Note that the Unistore may take some time to add the latest version of Modernization MegaPack.

 <br>